ISSN: 2640-7612

 This article is a review of the impact of extremes of heat & Cold weather on children, based on personal handling of cases and media reports of the adverse effects of heat, and exercising in hot and very cold weather.

 Three years old girls a granddaughter of our friend used to come for walking with grandparents.
 Since November 2023 the girl was put on multiple layers of dresses and was padded with woolen tops head gear (monkey cap) during cold mornings.
 She was suffering from incessant bouts of cough every 2 weeks and soon, the episodes started getting longer throughout the winter.
-Come April 2024, the child was padded with woolens during cold mornings, the day wore on, and it would get hot, but the woolens stayed, leaving her sweating.
+Come April 2024, cold mornings, would get hot, but the woolens stayed, leaving her sweating.
 In the night, the opposite would happen.
 Thinking that it wouldn’t get too cold, the child would be taken off her woolens only to be exposed to dipping temperatures.

 2. Sit-ups into climate